sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 The IBM keyboard is really the star of the show here, though.
 I might rate it above any laptop keyboard I've ever used.
 Haven't found a key that doesn't work yet.
 The keyboard is probably what inspired me to see this laptop as a good candidate for a dedicated writing computer.

-Unfortunately, the battery life isn't great -- maybe 25 minutes?
-Though at its age, it definitely could have been 0 minutes!
-I'm comforting myself by telling myself that the power adapter is very light and its cord is pretty long overall.
+## Purpose and goals for our cute lil machine

+Given these features and limitations, I began to think more concretely about what I might use if for.

+I figured a fun guiding star would be to make this machine specifically **a tool for writing**.
+I've always been a bit sentimental for typewriters -- dedicated writing machines that offer no other distractions.

+As you might imagine, I'm not the only person who thinks they'd write more/better without the myriad distractions of the internet.
+A company called Freewrite offers [a $649 "Smart Typewriter"](https://getfreewrite.com/products/freewrite-smart-typewriter-3rd-gen) that actually looks pretty awesome.
+I've also seen [some](https://www.reddit.com/r/AlphaSmart) [love](https://www.inputmag.com/reviews/the-alphasmart-neo-2-is-the-best-distraction-free-writing-tool-you-can-buy-right-now) for a device called the Alphasmart Neo2 Word Processor.

+Given that internet access on this thing is iffy, but the keyboard is great, I figure it's perfect for this.
+Just boot it up, full-screen AbiWord, pick a font, and write!

+Though if I really can't get the Ethernet to work, I'll need to transfer writing off of this machine using a USB stick (which I did for this blog post).
+(While I was able to connect via the Ethernet port, I used [croc](https://github.com/schollz/croc), which installed on Puppy easily, to transfer files back and forth between my main laptop and the ThinkPad.
+Neat!)

-### Software for writing
+## Software for writing

 For word processors, my Puppy install comes with [AbiWord](http://abiword.org/) 3.0 and a basic IDE called [Geany](https://www.geany.org/) (version 1.29).
 Both work pretty well -- I'm writing this in Geany, but for longer, less technical writing, I'll try AbiWord.
 In both programs, F11 toggles a nice "full-screen" mode, which I'll probably think of as "distraction-free" mode.
 I changed AbiWord to save as .odt files by default, in an effort to increase compatibility.
 I also re-mapped Caps Lock to be another Control, something I've come to get used to.
 This was pretty easy to do in Puppy's GUI setting menus!

-I also installed Neovim just in case I need to edit more config files or even end up using that for writing.
+I also installed Neovim just in case I need to edit more config files or end up using that for writing.
 I used the built-in Puppy Package Manager to do this.
-Interestingly, I got Neovim version 0.2.2.
-I think Neovim is actually the only piece of software I've installed so far -- speaks to the nice bundle Puppy provides (though admittedly I'm thinking of this as a very single-purpose machine).
+Interestingly, this process gave me Neovim version 0.2.2 -- maybe that's the last version they packaged for 32-bit machines?
+Grateful to have it!
+I think Neovim is actually the only piece of software I've installed so far.

 I'd love to try more writing-focused word processors like [Manuskript](https://www.theologeek.ch/manuskript/), [NovelWriter](https://novelwriter.io/#features), [GhostWriter](https://wereturtle.github.io/ghostwriter/), [Typora](https://typora.io/), or [Focus Writer](https://gottcode.org/focuswriter/), but I can't figure out how to get them installed on this 32-bit machine.
 Apparently there is a way to get [Libre Office](https://www.libreoffice.org/) for 32-bit, but the install didn't work for me on this machine.
+I don't think my choice of distro affects this compatibility.

 ### Fonts
 Puppy only came with 3 fonts: Deja Vu family of Serif, Sans, and Mono.
 While I like Deja Vu Sans Mono for coding, I wanted some nicer "writing" font options on this machine.

-I went to Google Fonts (ugh, I know, not very free-software of me) and downloaded a bunch of serif fonts that I thought would work well for writing long documents, including [PT Serif](https://fonts.google.com/specimen/PT+Serif?query=pt+serif), [Poly](https://fonts.google.com/specimen/Poly?query=poly), [Bitter](https://fonts.google.com/specimen/Bitter?query=bitter), and [Literata](https://fonts.google.com/specimen/Literata?query=literata).
+On my main laptop, I went to Google Fonts (ugh, I know, not very free-software of me) and downloaded a bunch of serif fonts that I thought would work well for writing long documents, including [PT Serif](https://fonts.google.com/specimen/PT+Serif?query=pt+serif), [Poly](https://fonts.google.com/specimen/Poly?query=poly), [Bitter](https://fonts.google.com/specimen/Bitter?query=bitter), and [Literata](https://fonts.google.com/specimen/Literata?query=literata).

 I also grabbed [Fira Sans](https://github.com/mozilla/Fira), [IBM Plex Sans](https://github.com/IBM/plex/releases), [Courier Code](https://fontlibrary.org/en/font/courier-code) (which I think I like better than [Courier Prime](https://quoteunquoteapps.com/courierprime/)),  and [JetBrains Mono NL](https://www.jetbrains.com/lp/mono/), my favorite monospaced font.